mafintosh/link-bin/README.md

 # link-bin

-Generate a bin script with support for local npm dependencies and add it to package.json.
+Generate a bin script with support for local npm dependencies.

 ```
 npm install link-bin